DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2023-01-30-changing-the-exit-pages.md

 We changed the page by:

-- making the H1 shorter and clearer: ‘You cannot refer a teacher who was not employed in England’
+- making the H1 heading shorter and clearer: ‘You cannot refer a teacher who was not employed in England’
 - fixing the broken links

 ![Changing the exit pages](cannot-refer-if-not-employed-in-england.png)